apalmos/MR_template/README.md

 - no missing data
 - no duplicated RSid
 - rows must begin with RSid
 - there must be 8 columns

-For inferring MAFs from the 1KG dataset, please e-mail me.

 In your GWAS folder: